IntelLabs/ParallelAccelerator.jl/README.md

 [![Build Status](https://travis-ci.org/IntelLabs/ParallelAccelerator.jl.svg?branch=master)](https://travis-ci.org/IntelLabs/ParallelAccelerator.jl)
 [![Coverage Status](https://coveralls.io/repos/IntelLabs/ParallelAccelerator.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/IntelLabs/ParallelAccelerator.jl?branch=master)

-ParallelAccelerator is a compiler framework, implemented as a Julia package, that aggressively optimizes compute-intensive Julia programs.
+*ParallelAccelerator* is a Julia package for speeding up compute-intensive Julia programs.
+In particular, Julia code that makes heavy use of high-level array operations is a good candidate for speeding up with ParallelAccelerator.

-It automatically eliminates overheads such as array bounds checking when it is safe to eliminate them.
+With the ``@acc`` macro that ParallelAccelerator provides, users may specify parts of a program to accelerate.
+ParallelAccelerator compiles these parts of the program to fast native code.
+It automatically eliminates overheads such as array bounds checking when it is safe to do so.
 It also parallelizes and vectorizes many data-parallel operations.

-Users can annotate functions with ParallelAccelerator's provided `@acc` macro.
-At runtime, ParallelAccelerator compiles `@acc`-annotated functions to optimized native code.

-ParallelAccelerator is part of the High
-Performance Scripting (HPS) project at Intel Labs.
+ParallelAccelerator is part of the High Performance Scripting (HPS) project at Intel Labs.

 Quick install (requires Julia 0.4):
 ``` .julia